Afrosteph/alx-low_level_programming/0x0E-structures_typedef/README.md

-This is my read me on 0x0E.
+This is read me 0x0E.
 C - Structures, typedef